badeesAbood/apexo/integration_test/readme.md

     - `++` indicating that its an important test (Important for the following tests to work)
     - `--` indicating that its a skipped test (would run only if we're thoroughly testing)
     - If it doesn't end with neither those then it is a regular test.
-- Reference the tests in the `integration.dart` file like this: `await StaffPageIntegrationTest(tester: tester).run();`
+- Reference the tests in the `integration.dart` file like this: `await doctorsPageIntegrationTest(tester: tester).run();`
 - Run the tests in the terminal using the following command:
     - `flutter test integration_test/integration.dart -d windows`
 - Run the integration in watch mode: `dart integration_test/watch.dart` (Tested on windows, might need a bit of adjustments)
 - Run all tests in verbose mode (include skipped -- tests): `dart integration_test/watch.dart --verbose`
 - Run all tests in regular mode (skip skipped -- tests): `dart integration_test/watch.dart`
 - Run all tests in onlyRequired mode (include only required ++ tests): `dart integration_test/watch.dart --onlyRequired`
-- Run specific group (all tests for specific group, but important only for others): `dart integration_test/watch.dart staff`
+- Run specific group (all tests for specific group, but important only for others): `dart integration_test/watch.dart doctors`

 ### Why my own way?